0xTranqui/lostandfound-zora-marketplace/README.md

-# Lost & Found marketplace powered by ZORA
+# Lost & Found NFT Marketplace Powered by ZORA

 > A starter kit for creating your own NFT collection + marketplace on top of ZORA public marketplace protocols

-Follow this guide to learn how to deploy your own NFT collection and custom marketplace.
 Opensea who???

 ---